peter28data/Tableau/README.md

 ---

-Returning to our original dashboard, we can use the embedded filters by clicking on the upper right Category chart to see where the data is coming from.
+Returning to our original dashboard, we can use the embedded filters on the upper right Category chart to identify the data source.

 ---